KizMistry/battleships/README.md

 ### Bugs

-The Battleships game works fully as expexcted without returning any errors or bugs
+The BattleShips game works fully as expexcted without returning any errors or bugs

 ### Validator Testing